chaynHQ/bloom-frontend/README.md

 ### Internationalisation

 Multiple languages are supported across the app.
-For static text, all strings are wrapped and translated using `next-intl`.
+For static text, all strings are wrapped and translated using [next-intl](https://github.com/amannn/next-intl).
 For CMS Storyblok content, each field in a story or bloks is translatable and is returned based on the requested locale.
+Next.js supports i18n routing and Storyblok has an extension to support translated routes, however this is not currently used.

-Integrations are chosen with internationalisation as a priority, with Crisp and Simplybook supporting multiple timezones and translations.
+Integrations are chosen with internationalisation as a priority, with Crisp and Simplybook supporting multiple timezones and languages.

 ### Storyblok CMS

 Content is delivered by Storyblok, a headless CMS that allows the team to edit and preview content as it would appear in the app, before publishing changes.
-Dynamic component based pages can be created for info pages e.g. `/about`, which are handled by our `DynamicComponent.tsx`.
-Stricter pages such as Course and Session pages, or pages with a mix of custom functionality and changing content, are handled in custom pages e.g. `/courses/[slug].tsx`.
+Dynamic component based pages can be created for info pages e.g. `/about`, which are handled by our [DynamicComponent.tsx](components/DynamicComponent.tsx).
+Stricter pages such as Course and Session pages, or pages with a mix of custom functionality and changing content, are handled in custom pages e.g. [/courses/[slug].tsx](pages//courses/[slug].tsx).
 Courses and Sessions are Storyblok Content Types with defined schemas that can then be processed in the custom pages.

 ## Git flow and deployment